 It is a friendly course for new players and families while still providing a level of challenge for experienced players.

 There are two sets of tees for each hole of the course.
-The concrete tees are for experienced disc golfers while the shorter white tees are for beginner disc golfers.
+The blue tees are for experienced disc golfers while the shorter white tees are for beginner disc golfers.

 The best way to navigate the course is to download the UDisc app.
 It will provide a location-based map and electronic scorecard.